jacobvanorder/jacobvanorder.github.io/_posts/2025-06-20-structured-concurrency-conversion-part-3.md

 From a code organization standpoint, we had to shift some blocks of the code around now that we were no longer capturing functionality and storing it for later.
 Instead, if we have a loading task in progress, we ask subsequent requesters to wait for the first call.

-Coming up in Part 4, we'll be focusing on that URLProtocol subclass.
+Coming up in [part 4](/structured-concurrency-conversion-part-4), we'll be focusing on that URLProtocol subclass.